-This procedure is compatible with KPA 4 of the South African Policy Framework for Disaster Management, as well as the Unified Command procedure accepted and implemented by the National Disaster Management Centre prior to the 2010 FIFA World CupTM.
+This procedure is compatible with KPA 4 of the South African Policy Framework for Disaster Management, as well as the Unified Command procedure accepted and implemented by the National Disaster Management Centre prior to the 2010 FIFA World Cup[TM].
+Each step in the procedure will now be described in more detail.
+Minimum performance requirements will also be mentioned within these sub-sections.